Body Art Establishment Information

 If you would like to apply for a body art establishment license, you must:

 - provide a floor plan of the establishment, including equipment placement;

 - provide floors, walls, and ceiling finishes;

 - proof of compliance with local zoning and building ordinances and codes;

 - provide documentation of LLC or filing with the Secretary of State's Office;

 - provide all employee information;

-- fill out the Body Art Establishment Application (PDF: 135KB/3 pages);
+- fill out the Body Art Establishment Application (PDF);

-Length of Licensure: Establishment licenses are valid for up to three years.
+Length of Licensure: Establishment licenses are valid for up to two years (effective July 1, 2017).
 All establishment licenses expire on September 30th.
 The first renewal fee will be a prorated amount based upon the month your license was issued.

 Processing Time: Up to 30 days AFTER application paperwork is considered complete.